-Unlike for microconidia spraying, no perithecia was formed three days after spraying with macroconidia or with mycelium fragments of OG0002 on CH0997.
-However, perithecia started to appear two weeks after spraying mycelium fragments or macroconidia.
-As expected, since they have the same mating type, no perithecia was formed at all after spraying with macroconidia or with mycelium fragments of OG0002 on CH0999.
+Unlike for microconidia spraying, no perithecia were formed 3 days after spraying with macroconidia or with mycelium fragments of OG0002 on CH0997.
+However, perithecia started to appear 2 weeks after spraying mycelium fragments or macroconidia.
+As expected, since they have the same mating type, no perithecia were formed at all after spraying with macroconidia or with mycelium fragments of OG0002 on CH0999.